 Note that liability insurance does provide legal assistance, but at a lesser limit.

 If your car is totaled, your full coverage policy will pay either your vehicle's actual cash value (ACV) or your insurance limit, whichever sum is less.
 But what if you owe more on your car loan or lease than the ACV?
-If your policy has Gap coverage, as much as 15 percent more than the ACV will be added to your accident pay out.
+If you have Mexpro's premium full coverage policy, you will have Gap coverage.
+With Gap, you will be reimbursed by as much as 15 percent over the ACV.

 Increased Labor Rates

 If you have an accident in Mexico, but would prefer to have your vehicle repaired in the U.S., increased labor rates coverage will pay an hourly rate that is higher than the amount paid in Mexico.
 The amount is different for each of our insurers; compare them here.

 When purchasing any insurance product you want to choose a company you can trust, who is financially stable, with an outstanding history of paying claims.
 A.M.
 Best and Standards and Poors evaluate insurers for these standards and more.
 Look for A-Rated companies when choosing your Mexico insurer.

 When looking for Mexico vehicle insurance, look for a policy that includes liability insurance and physical damage insurance.
 It should also pay for legal and roadside assistance, theft, and damages not caused by car accidents.
 You will also want to choose a reliable company, with affordable options and simple quote forms.
 With those components as well as a limit of at least $300,000, you'll be well-guarded throughout your stay in Mexico.